 If you’re confused about CUC vs CUP peso prices, check out our guide to Cuba’s dual currency system.

-If you only have 1 week in Cuba, Varadero should make the list.
+If you only have 1 week in Cuba, Varadero beach should make the list.

 While the sand isn’t as white as in the tourist brochures, it is a very pale blonde.
 Who cares when the beach is soft & silky, fronting clear turquoise waters.
 The beach seems to stretch on as endlessly as the ocean.
-It’s definitely worthy of a postcard.
+It’s definitely worthy of a postcard on our list of things to do in Varadero.

-We visited the Western end & the beach here was beautiful to relax & swim in: the waves are calm & water is warm & shallow.
+We visited the Western end & Varadero beach here was beautiful to relax & swim in: the waves are calm & water is warm & shallow.

-The further west you are, the more crowded the beach.
+The further west you are, the more crowded Varadero beach is.
 Kite-surfing is very popular & we even saw a wedding being set-up:

 Cuban’s haven’t quite gotten the anti-litter message and as the beaches here are used almost exclusive by locals, there’s sadly a lot of rubbish lying around.
 A lot of it is tied up in plastic bags though, so there’s hope for the future.

-We only visited the beach but if you have the time or desire, here are some other things to see & do if you’re in Varadero on a budget:
+We only visited the beach but if you have the time or desire, here are some other things to do in Varadero on a budget:

 - Parque Josone